Alachi24/spotify-docs/docs/Documentation/API_Calls.md

 ### Authorization

 All requests to the Spotify Web API require authorization.
-Be sure to read the [Authorization Guide](#) to grasp the fundamentals (update with actual link).
+Be sure to read the _Authorization Guide_ to grasp the fundamentals.

 To access private data (e.g., user profiles or playlists), your application must obtain the user’s permission.